Coronavirus restrictions remain in place across the country. Find out what you can and can not do at GOV.UK.

+Avoid meeting with several different groups of people over a short period of time.
 The virus doesn’t move, people move it.
-The more people you interact with, the higher the chance of spreading coronavirus between households.
-By staying at home as much as possible we can reduce the number of people we pass the virus to.
+The more people you interact with, the higher the chance of spreading the coronavirus between households.

 People who catch coronavirus may have either very mild symptoms, or no symptoms at all.
 This means you could have the virus without knowing it and pass it on to someone who could become very seriously ill or even die.